ApplianceFaults

 Error code

-Hotpoint Washing Machine F05 Error - Drain Fault Meaning and Fixes
+Hotpoint Washing Machine F05 Error Code - Not Draining Before Spin

-Hotpoint washing machine F05 means the washer has not drained properly, usually before spin.
-Check safely for water in the drum, a blocked filter, a kinked drain hose, or a blocked outlet; stop if F05 returns after one drain test.
+Hotpoint washing machine F05 usually means the washer has not drained properly before spin.
+Start with safe checks for standing water, a blocked pump filter, a kinked drain hose or a blocked waste outlet, then stop if F05 returns after one careful drain test.

 Quick answer

-Switch the appliance off and unplug it from the mains.
+Switch the appliance off and unplug it from the mains before touching the filter, hose, or any wet area.

 Fix time